elix/rfcs/proposals/0000-content-mixins.md

 # Use cases

-`ChildrenContentMixin` is aimed at components intended to contain light DOM children.
+`DefaultSlotContentMixin` is aimed at components intended to contain light DOM children.
 For a general-purpose library like Elix, that includes most of the project's envisioned components.